 The Master’s programme in Entrepreneurship and Innovation has an excellent employer reputation.
-It is reflected in the fact that over 96 percent of students find employment after graduating.
-The majority working in a leading role at established companies or managing their own businesses and start-ups, involved in business development and entrepreneurship.
+A majority of our former students are working in a leading role at established companies or managing their own businesses and start-ups, involved in business development and entrepreneurship.

 English language requirements

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.